-2.9.4 Administrative Leave
+2.17.4 Administrative Leave

-If a faculty member is called for jury duty, subpoenaed, or summonsed to appear in court, this absence may be charged to administrative leave, except when he or she is a defendant in a criminal or civil case.
+If a faculty member is called for jury duty, subpoenaed, or summonsed to appear in court, this absence may be charged to administrative leave, except when a defendant in a criminal or civil case.
 This leave should be requested before it is taken.
-Any time spent in court as a defendant in a criminal or civil case must be charged to annual leave, overtime leave, compensatory leave, or leave without pay.
+Any time spent in court as a defendant in a criminal or civil case must be charged to annual leave, compensatory leave, or leave without pay.
 Faculty members receive full pay for administrative leave, provided a copy of the subpoena or other supporting document accompanies the leave report.